JohnMorris4/world_bank/README.md

 Added the forms to the project and will finis up that section tomorrow then on to adding the database.
 Plan on having this complete project done in about a week.

 Setup my query functions in a seperate file, adding validation rules to the project.

+Finished Part 1.

+Starting Part 2 to create the forward facing pages.